benhook1013/space-game/lib/components/README.md

   `HasCollisionDetection` on the game.
 - Pull tunable values from `constants.dart` and asset references from `assets.dart`.
-- Consider small object pools for frequently spawned objects to reduce garbage collection.
+- Bullet components use a small object pool to reduce garbage collection;
+  consider pooling other frequently spawned objects.
 - Give components deterministic IDs to support future multiplayer sync.
 - Update movement and timers using the `dt` value for frame-rate independence.